 Why is it that lesbians are 10 times less likely than heterosexual women to be given preventative health care (like mammograms or tests for ovarian or cervical cancer)—is it because they aren’t sleeping with men?

 The first-ever LGBT health report by the National Academy of Medicine was only published in 2011.
-It’s time we spoke more vocally about health care for LGBTQIA+ people—and what that means.
+It’s time we spoke more vocally about caring for LGBTQ patients' health care —and what that means.

-We’re going to cover LGBT health care discrimination, as well as a few rainbow health concerns that doctors aren’t talking about.
+We’re going to cover LGBT discrimination in healthcare, as well as a few rainbow health concerns that doctors aren’t talking about.
 We’re doing this in order to bring more focused awareness of the topic among cis-heterosexual people, and also for those who identify as a gender or sexual minority (GSM), so that they can discuss these concerns directly with their doctor or specialist so that they know what to look out for.

 The first step to normalization is cognizance.
 Health examiners, along with their patients, may not have even considered some of the obstacles that GSM patients face, and LGBTQIA+folx might not know which exams they need to take, how to speak to physicians about their concerns, or the illnesses they’re more inclined towards due to a lack of preventative screenings and modern medical misinformation.

 It was only 45 years ago that being homosexual stopped being classified as a mental illness — and similar identities are still struggling to be understood, validated, and freed from legal and medical misinterpretations.
-This article should not be used as a vehicle to oppress any single identity, but instead, as a vehicle to encourage understanding, body and health exploration, and to promote positive and useful conversations around health care for GSM identities—a badly underserved community in health care.
+This article should not be used as a vehicle to oppress any single identity, but instead, as a vehicle to encourage understanding, body and health exploration, and to promote positive and useful conversations around health care for gender and sexual minorities identities—a badly underserved community in health care.

 So, let’s get colorful.

 I screen, you screen, we should all screen on this health scene